EPAM-JS-Competency-center/camp/docs/appendix/01-faq.md

 **Q: The link https://magento.test/ does not work**
-A: Make sure you've updated hosts file with the line: 127.0.0.1 magento.test
+A: Make sure you've updated hosts file with the line: 127.0.0.1 magento.test .
+Or check that docker engine is running and no conflicting with other tools

 **Q: Opening https://magento.test/ gives an SSL error after clicking on ‘Proceed to magento.test (unsafe)’ button the connection is shown as untrusted**